thetizzo/thetizzo.github.io/_drafts/how-i-built-this-site.md

 I signed up for a [CloudFlare](https://www.cloudflare.com/) account because they have a [free plan](https://www.cloudflare.com/plans/) that provides SSL.
 This was super easy, they even scraped all my existing DNS records automatically.

-For the rest of the set up I followed this [post](https://www.benburwell.com/posts/configuring-cloudflare-universal-ssl/)
+For the rest of the set up I followed this [post](https://www.benburwell.com/posts/configuring-cloudflare-universal-ssl/) and everything went swimmingly.
+Once everything was set up it took a couple hours for the SSL to be provisioned and the Page Rules to take affect.

+#### Have fun

+Hopefully this was helpful.
+Good luck and have fun with your new, highly advanced GitHub page.